davidgundry/explicit-framing/design/pre-registration.md

 ## Hypotheses

-1. With experimental framing, a greater proportion of the data will be accurate
+1. With high experimental framing, a greater proportion of the data will be accurate
-2. With experimental framing, participants will enjoy the game less
+2. With high experimental framing, participants will enjoy the game less
-3. Manipulation check: With experimental framing, participants will experience the game with an 'experiment' frame rather than a 'play' frame.
+3. Manipulation check: With high experimental framing, participants will experience the game with an 'experiment' frame rather than a 'play' frame.

 Design Plan
 -----------